 How to Apply for the K-1 Visa?

-The first step of applying for the K-1 visa is that your fiance, a US citizen, must submit a Form 1-129F to the USCIS located near their place of residence.
+To apply for the K-1 Visa, your first step is for your fiance, a US citizen, to submit the 1-129F form to a USCIS located near their residence.

 The next step is the application for the visa.
-If your children will accompany you, then you must apply for a K-2 visa.
-The NVC will mail you a letter when the petition is sent to the US Embassy or consulate to attend an interview with the following prepared documents:
+If your children will accompany you, you must apply for a K-2 visa.
+The NVC will mail you a letter when the petition is sent to the US Embassy or consulate to inform you to attend an interview with the following prepared documents:

 - A completed Online Nonimmigrant Visa Application (Form DS-160) for you and your eligible children